davecurryco/mystic-spheres/Tortukal.md

 **Ship:** The Cloud of Vengance (Pirate Galley, Excellent), Captain: Saleet Mahrana (F, 33, Khemez, bandit captain, CN, Revenge, Solemn, Gaunt)
 _Saleet is from a mountain-bandit tribe of Khanashar and she has the tough, wiry look and grim manner of her people.
 She does not revel in battle or slaughter, but she kills without compunction or remorse when she has to.
 Her hatred is reserved for the Emperor of Khanashar and his armies, who annihilated her clan.
 Saleet keeps the Cloud in top fighting shape so that she can take on Imperial warships when the occasion arises._

+_Ship's Mage:_ Abhabhin Vipatra (M, 45, Khemez, archmage, LE, Honor, Bitter, Handsome)
+_Abhabhin was until recently a court magician proudly in the service of Shan Timuraz the Glorious.
+Unfortunately, he made enemies of a powerful merchant, a member of the Amel Merjan, who successfully intrigued to have Abhabhin dishonored and banished from court.
+Enraged and embittered, Abhabhin partnered with Saleet to revenge himself on the empire, and especially on its merchants._

 **Ship:** The Twilight Rendevous (Smuggler Sailing Ship, Poor), Captain: Bokalee Ngulu (M, 26, Kwanshali, bandit captain, CN, Power, Malicious, Clean)
 _Bokalee is a large, powerful man and every inch of him radiates menace.
 Before he took to the sea, he was head of a slaver gang that ferried captives down the Kalakiri River to the markets in Ashakala.
 Now, he runs human cargo from Ashakala to Masheer, carrying tea and weapons on the return trip.
 For all the corruption of his heart, Bokalee is fastidious about his personal appearance, as he feels that good grooming distinguishes a civilized man such as himself from the savages he delivers into bondage.
 The Rendevous is currently bound for Ashakala and Bokalee has stopped in Tortukal to refit, since his ship is in bad shape from the effects of a storm._